trampgeek/jobe/README.md

 1. Add a user *jobe* to the system

-1. So that runguard can set the user to jobe during runs, it must itself be owned by root and must be set-uid root.
+1. Runguard needs to be compiled for the target machine.
+Also, so that runguard can set the user to jobe during runs, it must itself be owned by root and must be set-uid root.
 Also, the web server must be able to write to the directory /var/www/jobe/files.
     On a Debian/Ubuntu/Mint system, these requirements are achieved by:

-        sudo chown root /var/www/jobe/runguard/runguard
+        cd /var/www/jobe/runguard
+        sudo gcc -o runguard runguard.c
-        sudo chmod 4755 /var/www/jobe/runguard/runguard
+        sudo chmod 4755 runguard
         sudo chgrp www-data /var/www/jobe/files
         sudo chmod g+rwX /var/www/jobe/files